 When you are ready to empty the bin and change the bag, the pail comes with a built-in cutter to cut the bag free quickly and easily.
 Simply twist the bag around the cutter, tie it, and toss it out!
 The bin can hold up to 28 nappies, making it a very large bin that reduces how often you will need to empty it.
 At 34cm tall and 1.8kg, it is a very compact, lightweight and sleek bin that can fit just about anywhere.
 It is also available in white, pink and green options.

-The Sangenic is a very popular bin, with 4.5/5 stars and over 700 reviews on Amazon.
+The Sangenic is a very popular bin.
 At this price point, it’s a quick, easy and cheap way to keep the smell under control!

 - Hands-Free Plunger